anroots/teensy-moonica/README.md

 # Hacking

-* Follow the guide to customize the firmware
+* Follow [the guide](http://www.pjrc.com/teensy/loader.html) to customize the firmware
-* Write your own `ButtonHandler` classes
+* Write your own `ButtonHandler` class(es)
-* Write a plugin-based architecture that'd allow multiple modules to run simultaneously
+* Use the observer pattern and write a plugin-based architecture that'd allow multiple modules to run simultaneously

 ## Ideas

 * A new Facebook message / Tweet / mail notifier
-* Unittest runner with visual / audio feedback
+* Unittest runner with visual / audio feedback (PHPUnit)
 * IO device for starting / stopping system (or remote) services
 * HCI device for preprogrammed text input (can act as an external keyboard)
 * Mood light